List of television series canceled before airing an episode: W

-An American reality show for the Fox network that consisted of 12 women and 12 men sent to a "primitive location" where the men were forced to be subservient to the women, with the women voting off one man per week and the final man left winning $250,000.
+An American reality show for the Fox network, the show revolved around sending 12 women and 12 men to a "primitive location" where the men were forced to be subservient to the women, with the women voting off one man per week.
+The final man left would win $250,000.
 The show was announced in early 2007, but its debut was delayed to June 2, 2008, then delayed again in April before the network scrapped it permanently.
 A version was later produced for the United Kingdom.